feathersjs/docs/guides/migrating.md

 - An extensible [authentication service](../api/authentication/service.md) that can register strategies and create authentication tokens (JWT by default but pluggable for anything else)
 - Protocol independent, fully customizable authentication strategies
-- Better [oAuth authentication](../api/authentication/oauth.md) with 180+ providers supported out of the box without any additional configuration (other than adding the application key and secret)
+- Better [OAuth authentication](../api/authentication/oauth.md) with 180+ providers supported out of the box without any additional configuration (other than adding the application key and secret)
-- Built-in oAuth account linking and cross-domain oAuth redirects
+- Built-in OAuth account linking and cross-domain OAuth redirects

 ### Manual upgrade